-Revision 18-2; Effective September 3, 2018
+Revision 20-1; Effective March 16, 2020

-The agency contracted with the managed care organization (MCO) is the attendant's employer and handles the business details (for example, paying taxes and doing the payroll).
+The agency contracted with the managed care organization (MCO) is the attendant's Consumer Directed Services (CDS) employer and handles the business details (for example, paying taxes and doing the payroll).
 The agency also orients attendants to policies and standards before sending the attendants to members' homes.

 The agency: